0xCD4/0xCD4/README.md

 ## Hey fellow Hackers! 👋

-Welcome to my GitHub page, where I share my thrilling journey in the captivating world of InfoSec.
-My main focus revolves around the art of mastering Reverse Engineering and Binary Exploitation.
-Together, let's delve deep into these exciting domains and unravel the mysteries of the digital realm.
-Join me as I work diligently to achieve my goals and enhance my skills in this ever-evolving field.
+Welcome to my GitHub page.
+As a self-disciplined individual, I am working hard to improve myself to learn about reverse engineering and malware analysis.
+Not only with that, I am also fascinated by math theorems, number theory, geometry, and algebra.
+So this page will include more about those things.
+I do love working to improve algebra problems, conducting malware analysis in pieces, and understanding low-level programming.
+My favorite programming languages are assembly and C, so in this way, I have been enhancing to pursue becoming a master.

 ## ⚡ Programming Languages

 ![C](https://img.shields.io/badge/C-blue)
 ![C++](https://img.shields.io/badge/C++-blue)